Ātmā Kāraka: the indicator of the soul’s desire

 Sun (Sūrya)

-When the Sun is your Ātmā Kāraka, your soul is working through themes of ego, identity, and leadership.
+When the Sun is your Ātmā Kāraka, your soul is working through themes of ego, identity and leadership.
 There may be a deep desire to know your true purpose, to embody inner authority, or to heal issues related to visibility and pride.
 At its best, this placement can shine with integrity and luminous self-awareness.

-Moon (Candra)
+Moon (Chandra)

-The Moon as Ātmā Kāraka suggests a life focused on emotional maturation, care, and connection.
-There may be strong karmic patterns around mothering (being or needing one), nourishment, and emotional security.
+The Moon as Ātmā Kāraka suggests a life focused on emotional maturation, care and connection.
+There may be strong karmic patterns around mothering (being or needing one), nourishment and emotional security.
 The work here is to become inwardly steady and responsive, rather than reactive.

 Mars (Maṅgala)